GinaQ/PythonCheatSheet/README.md

 It will ask you for confirmation.
 Click on “Shut down”.

 # Comments are used to tell what something does.
 They are very important to your program.
-A comment is identified with the ‘#’ sign.
+A comment is identified with the ‘#’ sign.<br>
 Examples:

+    # This comment is above the code
     print(“I could have comments like this: \n“)  # This comment is on the same line as the code
 Console:

     I could have comments like this:

-Print a message on the console.
+Print a message on the console.<br>
 Examples:

     print(‘I can use single quotes’)